nrwl/nx/docs/blog/2024-09-10-personal-access-tokens.md

    CI
    access token defined in the `nxCloudAccessToken` property.
 This command will replace that with `nxCloudId`, a generic id that references your workspace but no longer provides access to the cache.
-2. **Generate a personal access token by running `npx nx-cloud login`** - Follow the directions in your terminal to log in to Nx Cloud.
+2. **Generate a personal access token by running `npx nx login`** - Follow the directions in your terminal to log in to Nx Cloud.
 Each contributor with access to the workspace will need to complete this step.
 3. **Move CI access tokens to environment variables** - Now that the access token is no longer committed to your